 - In an early birth (premature birth), CP is related to the brain's development.
 For example, babies born too early are at risk for bleeding in the brain.

-- Within the first 2 or 3 years of life, CP is usually related to brain damage.
-It may be caused by a serious illness, an injury, or a lack of oxygen to the brain.
+- Within the first 2 or 3 years of life, CP is usually related to brain injury.
+It may be caused by a serious illness, trauma, or a lack of oxygen to the brain.

 The cause of CP sometimes isn't known.
 But links have been found between CP and certain conditions during pregnancy, birth, and early childhood.
 Some of these can be prevented.